nofitnessforpurpose/LOGMETER/README.md

 </div>
 <BR>

-When using the COMMS Link cable for extended periods, a mains adaptor is highly recomended due to the relatively high current consumption of the classic COMMS Link adaptor.
+When using the COMMS Link cable for extended periods, a mains adaptor is highly recommended due to the relatively high current consumption of the classic COMMS Link adaptor.
 A mains adaptor can be connected via the Barrel Jack connector in the COMMS Link.
 The power supply voltage is 10.4 Volts DC nominal.

 <BR>

 ## Installation
 Download the single OPL file onto the target device, typically via a Serial COMMS connection and terminal program.
-Tranlsate the OPL file.
+Translate the OPL file.
 Connect to the target multi-meter and run.
 Logging will commence following initialisation of the code.

 <BR>

 ## Protocol
 The multi-meter protocol comprises two letter upper case ASCII text commands and the response (CMD_ACK) is an ASCII 0 (command OK) or 1 (command or syntax error).
-Both commands and acknoledgements are follwed by a < CR > (carriage return).
+Both commands and acknowledgements are followed by a < CR > (carriage return).

 Commands are:
 | Command | Comment |